-The bookmark manager (View Menu > Bookmark Manager) can be used to display all bookmarks in the currently loaded project/hierarchy and provides options for sorting by VI or by bookmark.
+The bookmark manager (View Menu > Bookmark Manager) can display all bookmarks in the currently loaded project/hierarchy and provides options for sorting by VI or bookmark.

 Pro Tip – Free labels including bookmarks can display hyperlinks.
 Just add the full URL followed by space.
 This is super useful for linking to manufacturer datasheets from your block diagram.

 If you stop reading now and start using bookmarks in your code the world will be a much happier place.